tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
-- add button to add this training as an instance in currently loaded plan
 - Fix bug in updateTraining
 - disable persist button when webservice is offline
 - validate should be more tolerant for invalid segments caluculated by rounding on seconds